davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 <blockquote class="pullquote">We tell ourselves that it's these skills that deliver those desired outcomes</blockquote>

-We tell ourselves that it's these skills that deliver those desired outcomes.
+Despite all that, we tell ourselves that these skills are critical in delivering those desired outcomes.
 I myself have a very particular set of skills.
 Skills I've acquired over a very long career.
 I write about them, I use them, and I am truly convinced that careful construction of software is the best way to reliably create systems that can be easily changed over their lifetimes.
 Even if no one knows or cares.

 However.